deniskrebs/Master-thesis/README.md

 core_team_data.R = Skript to extract raw data only for the core team (because for others no subproject assigned)

+0_Start = Skript to load raw data

-1_LoadData = Skript to load and prepare raw data
+1_LoadData = Skript to prepare raw data

 6_1_Centrality = Skript for centrality measures (degree, betweenness, closeness)